fengalin/media-toc/README.md

 or open a media for which you already defined a table of contents (see [this how-to](#how-to-save-the-toc)).
 2. Click on the export button (the "multiple documents" icon) on the right side of the header bar.
 3. Select `Split into one file per chapter`.
+4. Select to desired output format: `flac` or `wave`.
-4. Click on `Export`.
+5. Click on `Export`.
 When the export is complete, wave files will be created in the media's folder.
 The files are named after the artist, media title, chapter number and chapter title.

 ## Use `mkvmerge` to add the toc to an existing Matrsoka media